Dates & Registration

 What to Expect

 After completing the training week, LEADs will then volunteer for two, three, or four additional weeks throughout the summer.
 These weeks are coordinated in advance, and you may choose the weeks that you volunteer – they do not need to be consecutive.
 We can’t guarantee your first choice for volunteer sessions, but we will make every effort to work with your schedule.

 During the volunteer sessions, each week will be a little different.
 Generally, every LEAD spends one week as a Counselor LEAD (working with a cabin group), one week as a Specialist LEAD (leading activities), and one week as a Support LEAD (assisting in the kitchen, maintenance, store, health center, or other support role).
 LEADs are assigned to one staff member, and will participate in all aspects of their job.

 LEAD Training Week (Required for Camp Sealth LEADs)

-Camp Sealth LEADs must attend a required training week at cost of $200.
+Camp Sealth LEADs must attend a required training week at cost of $250/350/450 (tiered pricing options).
 (The training week fee can be waived for anyone who needs it.)
-There are no additional fees for your three following volunteer weeks.
+There are no additional fees for your volunteer weeks.
 This training week includes extensive leadership training to prepare LEADs for their time at Camp Sealth as well as in future leadership roles.
-LEADs will learn job readiness skills for working with children, time management, outdoor leadership, team building and goal setting, as well as development of their personal leadership skills.
+LEADs will learn job readiness skills for working with children, time management, outdoor leadership, team building, and goal setting, as well as the development of their personal leadership skills.
 The training week also includes hands-on experience with all the fun activities Camp Sealth has to offer!

 Since the Camp Sealth LEAD is a volunteer position, you will earn service hours for your work at camp upon successful completion of the program.
 LEADs can earn up to 12 hours a day for volunteer weeks (not including the training week).